Module adcp.webhook_supervisor

 error_message may contain bytes from the buyer's webhook receiver (sliced via repr() to 200 chars).
 Adopters persisting this field to wide-readable logs SHOULD redact further at the sink layer; an attacker buyer could include prejudicial content in their error response body.

 notification_type is provided as a passthrough for delivery reports (per schemas/cache/media-buy/get-media-buy-delivery-response.json: scheduled / final / adjusted / delayed / window_update).
-Sync-completion auto-emit (F12) is not a delivery report and leaves this None; adopters firing delivery reports manually populate it.
+Task-status notifications leave this None; adopters firing delivery reports manually populate it.

 Instance variables